Skip to Main Content

 • May I live with ease of heart.

-4. Let Emotions Arise Naturally.
+4. Let Emotions Arise Naturally

-5. Open to Receiving.
+5. Open Yourself to Receiving.

 Imagine your skin as porous, soaking in this loving energy.
 Know that you don’t have to do anything special to deserve it, you receive love simply because you exist.

-6. Extend Love Outward.
+6. Extend Love Outward

 • May all beings be safe.